metomi/rose/sphinx/glossary.rst

       When we say that a :term:`suite` is "running" we mean that the cylc suite server program is running.

-      The suite server program is responsible for running the suite, it submits :term:`jobs <job>`, monitors their status and maintains the suite state.
+      The suite server program is responsible for running the suite.
+It submits :term:`jobs <job>`, monitors their status and maintains the suite state.

       .. _daemon: https://en.wikipedia.org/wiki/Daemon_(computing)

-      By default a suite server program is a `daemon`_ meaning that is runs in the background (potentially on another host).
+      By default a suite server program is a `daemon`_ meaning that it runs in the background (potentially on another host).

    start
    startup
-      When a :term:`suite` starts the cylc :term:`suite server program` is run.
+      When a :term:`suite` starts the Cylc :term:`suite server program` is run.
 This program controls the suite and is what we refer to as "running".